 Two ASTER images were acquired.
-These images have a spatial resolution of 15 x 15m per pixel and are therefore very suitable for orientation during the fieldwork and for vineyard mapping.
-Images of Landsat 5-TM and Landsat 7-ETM (30 X 30 m pixels) were obtained, one per month for the 2004/05 and 2005/06 irrigation season continued from p.
-3 sustainable resource management and concentrate on poverty alleviation, capacity building and awareness.
-Area Wide Planning of large areas within the Western Cape is a holistic and pro-active planning tool to link the farm plans with area plans that reflect the future desired condition of the resources within the Province - see p.
-12 for more information.
-The campaign will run from September to December 2007 and will focus on the youth, as well as the farming and broader communities but the focus on resource conservation is a long term commitment for the Department and the various programmes and projects will continue long after the campaign has ended.
+These images have a spatial resolution of 15 x 15 m per pixel and are therefore very suitable for orientation during the fieldwork and for vineyard mapping.
+Images of Landsat 5-TM and Landsat 7-ETM (30 X 30 m pixels) were obtained, one per month for the 2004/05 and 2005/06 irrigation season (September to April), to be used for the determination of the various parameters required.